 Having a jaw reduction can reduce the appearance and size of the jaw, making it rounder and more narrow at the square corners near the back of the jaw bone.
-Usually, this jaw reduction is combined with chin recontouring to create a harmonious balance of these two adjacent areas.
+Usually, this jaw feminization is combined with chin recontouring to create a harmonious balance of these two adjacent areas.

 Patients over the age of 40 may experience some loose skin around the jaw or chin after a jaw reduction.
-This can be tightened after the original jaw reduction procedure with a lower face-lift.
+This can be tightened after the original jaw shave procedure with a lower face-lift.

 - Incisions—Incisions are all made intraorally, so no scars will be visible on the outside.

 - Micro-saw—Marked areas of prominent bone are cut with a micro-saw, curving down from back to front, to achieve a well-rounded contour.

 - Stitching—The wound is closed with self-dissolving stitches.

 - Hospitalization—Most patients will spend two nights in the hospital following jaw reduction.

 - Swelling—Swelling is to be expected and varies greatly from person to person.
 A special mask will cool the surface of your face and keep bruising, swelling and pain to a minimum.
 The swelling usually lasts a significant amount of time with these procedures.
 Swelling and bruising will peak 2-3 days after surgery.
 It takes six weeks to 3 months for most of the obvious swelling to leave.
 On average it takes about 6 months for every last bit of swelling to go down.

 - Work and sports—If you don’t mind being seen with the swelling, you may be able to return to your social activities 7 to 10 days after the surgery.
 You will have to wait until the third or fourth week before doing any hard work or physical exercise.

 - Stitches in the mouth—The stitches are self absorbable.
 They dissolve in about two weeks time.